12buntu/Book-N/_posts/Aria-Sphere/2023-03-12-Aria's-Sphere.md

 <img alt-text="A spherical surface, with four equally sized caps removed" src="/Book-N/assets/img/AS-surface.jpg" zoomable=true align="right" style="width:250px">

 <p align="left">
 	This is the most recent problem that I've had fun with.
-My friend Aria had a problem on her math homework that interested me: "A square hole with a cross length of 2 is cut symmetrically through a sphere of radius 2.
+My friend Aria had a problem on her math homework that interested me: "A square hole with a cross length of 4 is cut symmetrically through a sphere of radius 2.
 Find the remaining surface area."
 	Truthfully, the question was phrased slightly differently, but I am bad at web design, and the math formatting for the original question is disagreeing with the image to the right, so I've just rephrased the question.
+The image to the right shows the surface whose area we're trying to find.

 </p>
 </div>